-frame_calendar uses linear algebra on the date variable to create the layout.
-It utilizes the grammar of graphics to create the plots inside each cell, and thus synchronizes neatly with ggplot2 graphics.
-The motivating application is studying pedestrian behavior in Melbourne, Australia, based on counts which are captured at hourly intervals by sensors scattered around the city.
-Faceting by the usual features such as day and month, was insufficient to examine the behavior.
+Calendars are broadly used in society to display temporal information and events.
+This paper describes a new calendar display for plotting data, that includes a layout algorithm with many options, and faceting functionality.
+The functions use modular algebra on the date variable to restructure the data into a calendar format.
+The user can apply the grammar of graphics to create plots inside each calendar cell, and thus the displays synchronize neatly with ggplot2 graphics.
+The motivating application is studying pedestrian behavior in Melbourne, Australia, based on pedestrian counts which are captured at hourly intervals by sensors scattered around the city.
+Faceting by the usual features such as day and month, is insufficient to examine the behavior.
 Making displays on a monthly calendar format helps to understand pedestrian patterns relative to events such as work days, weekends, holidays, and special events.
-The layout algorithm has several format options and variations.
-It is implemented in the R package sugrrants.
+The functions for the calendar algorithm are available in the R package sugrrants.